Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/README.md

 ## Changelog:
 5.0:
-- bugfixes: #16 test on ZC158a Hewlett Packard - by attributes with Special% no SALE: shows only loading graphic
+- Bugfixes: #16 test on ZC158a Hewlett Packard - by attributes with Special% no SALE: shows only loading graphic
-- addition of much debugging output for Javascript console and class processing
+- Addition of extensive debugging output for Javascript console and class processing
-- formatting of files, general IDE-recommended changes, strict comparisons...
+- Formatting of files, general IDE-recommended changes, strict comparisons...
-- relocated javascript to template jscript folder
+- Relocated javascript to template jscript folder so a single file is in use
-- support for php 8.2: added variable declarations
+- Support for php 8.2: added variable declarations
-- changed Installation_files/includes/classes/ajax/zcDPU_Ajax.php line 176 to change total_before_discounts to show_total_before_discounts.
+- Changed Installation_files/includes/classes/ajax/zcDPU_Ajax.php line 176 to change total_before_discounts to show_total_before_discounts.
 - Dropped support for Zen Cart versions<1.5.8

 4.0.0 Beta3: